How to Use Git - Git Tutorial for Beginners

 In this example, we changed the local branch name from new-feature to feature-testing.

-Since there isn’t a way to directly rename a remote Git branch, you first need to delete the old branch name, then push the new branch name to the remote repository.
+Since there is no direct way to rename a remote Git branch, you must first delete the old branch name and then push the new branch name to the remote repository.
+The syntax is:

 Note: Make sure to read our tutorial if you want to find out more on how to push a branch to a remote repository.

-You may decide to delete a Git branch after merging the changes with the master branch or if the branches become corrupted.
+You may decide to delete a local or remote Git branch after you merge the changes with the master branch or if the branches become corrupted.

 Deleting a local branch doesn't affect a remote branch.
 To delete a local Git branch, run: